Vedant2311/FTL-project/README.md

 5. **DFTL_Orig.m**: The System is implemented by the Dynamic Follow the Leader Method, as mentioned in the Matthias paper

-6. **FTL_new.m**: The new implementation for the DFTL having the property of energy conservation as well
+6. **FTL_combine.m**: The new implementation for the DFTL having the property of energy conservation as well, by combining two different DFTLS and a FTL

 ## About the Videos

 All the outputs are given on the situation of a thread of length 10m, consisting of 11 particles, with the mass of each particle being 1 Kg.
 The gravity constant is taken as 9.8 m/s2.
 The Spring constant is 1000 SI units and the damping constant is 5 SI units.
 Also, the time step is 0.05s and the total time for the algorithm to run is 10 seconds.
 The names of the videos correspond to their respective algorithms.
 Also, the Default frame rate corresponds to 100 images per frame

-## About the new method
+## About the Combine method

 Since it was proved by us that the DFTL method actually converges to the true solution in the limit of the time step tending to 0, irrespective of the value of *s_damping* (this can be assumed by the reader for now), so any linear combination of these methods will also converge to the physical solution in the zero limits.